andrewcourtice/harlem/docs/src/extensibility/extensions/storage.md

 ![npm](https://img.shields.io/npm/v/@harlem/extension-storage)

 This is the official storage extension for Harlem.
-The storage extension adds the ability to storage a store's state at a particular point in time and reapply it later.
+The storage extension adds the ability to sync store state to/from `localStorage` or `sessionStorage`.

 ## Getting Started